kleydon/prisma-session-store/README.md

 - `roundTTL` the amount of milliseconds to round down the TTL so that it will match another TTL generated later.
   Mostly used for test stability.

+- `enableConcurrentSetInvocationsForSameSessionID` and `enableConcurrentTouchInvocationsForSameSessionID`.
+Since v3.1.9, concurrent calls to set() and touch() for the same session id have been disabled, as a work-around for an issue that users have been experiencing (see [Issue 88](https://github.com/kleydon/prisma-session-store/issues/88)).
+This issue may occur when a browser is loading multiple resources for a page in parallel.
+The issue may be limited to use of SQLite, but has not yet been isolated; `express-session` or `prisma` may be implicated.
+If necessary, you can prevent this default behavior and re-enable concurrent calls having the same session id by setting one or both of these variables to `true`.

 ## Methods